MooCalf/OnlinePortfolio/README.md

 ### Interactive Bits
 - **Theme toggle**: A floating button that switches between dark and light modes
-- **Skill filtering**: You can toggle between Hard Skills, Soft Skills, or see them all
 - **Project modals**: Click on a project to see more details
 - **Smooth scrolling**: Everything moves smoothly between sections
 - **Mobile menu**: Works great on phones with a hamburger menu